gardener/etcd-druid/docs/concepts/etcd-cluster-components.md

 Every member in an `Etcd` cluster has a dedicated [Lease](https://kubernetes.io/docs/concepts/architecture/leases/) that gets created which signifies that the member is alive.
 It is the responsibility of the `etcd-backup-store` side-car container to periodically renew the lease.

+!!! note
-> Today the lease object is also used to indicate the member-ID and the role of the member in an etcd cluster.
+    Today the lease object is also used to indicate the member-ID and the role of the member in an etcd cluster.
 Possible roles are `Leader`, `Member`(which denotes that this is a member but not a leader).
 This will change in the future with [EtcdMember resource](https://github.com/gardener/etcd-druid/blob/3383e0219a6c21c6ef1d5610db964cc3524807c8/docs/proposals/04-etcd-member-custom-resource.md).

 **Code reference:** [Member-Lease-Component](https://github.com/gardener/etcd-druid/tree/3383e0219a6c21c6ef1d5610db964cc3524807c8/internal/component/memberlease)